 Axos offers two business checking accounts: Basic Business Checking and Business Interest Checking.

 The Axos Basic Business Checking Account is Axos’ only business banking account that does not provide interest on your account balance.
-This account is best for companies that want a fee-free business checking account with a low minimum opening balance (only $1,000 needed to open an account).
-This account also provides a network of surcharge-free ATMs, 50 free checks, 200 free items per month, and compatibility with QuickBooks.
+This account is best for companies that want a fee-free business checking account with no minimum opening deposit requirement.
+This account also provides a network of surcharge-free ATMs, 50 free checks, unlimited fee-free items per month, and compatibility with QuickBooks.

 The Chase Performance Business Checking account is another great option for businesses that want a straightforward banking experience, but might not be totally ready (or able) to take the plunge into online banking.
 This account boasts plenty of comparable features to TIAA and Axos, all with the convenience of local brick-and-mortar branches—as well as the ability to make cash deposits.